Protect Your Small Business from Employee-Related Problems – Consult an Affordable HR on Demand Specialist

 A rising number of micro and small businesses in California are having trouble with employee-related issues.
 If a staff member files a lawsuit against his or her employer, the company can potentially lose thousands of dollars on settlements.
 Most of the time, these employee-related problems are avoidable if these enterprises hire an HR department to handle their staff’s complaints.
 But most micro and small businesses cannot afford to employ a full-time HR specialist.
 We at Gale & Vallance have created a solution!
 Our HR on Demand team provides affordable consultation services for entrepreneurs on an as-needed basis.

-How Important is an HR Departments to a Small Business?
+How Important is an HR Department to a Small Business?

 In our many years of experience of having micro and small businesses as clients, we have observed that they all face similar problems.
 One of the most common issues these enterprises deal with is employee-related internal issues.